 Step into the world of fashion journalism, bitchiness at its best.
 Meet Coco, Victoria and Mereille, 3 women all striving to make it to the top.

-Other than their common goal to succeed they also share a sexual past/present with Jacob Dupleix (the head of the empire they strive to succeed in) Coco is Jacob’s present, his new protégé, the one he can mould the most.
+Other than their common goal to succeed they also share a sexual past/present with Jacob Dupleix (the head of the empire they strive to succeed in).
+Coco is Jacob’s present, his new protégé, the one he can mould the most.
 He strives for her to be a size zero, wear what he asks and perform how he likes.
-Victoria and Mereille know the routine, after all Mereille was his first ever protégé and when he was done with her, in walked Victoria.
+Victoria and Mereille know the routine, after all Mereille was his first ever protégé and when he finished with her, in walked Victoria.

 They know how this works, Jacob helps a woman out and when she has reached perfection he moves on to the next, but with Coco he seems different.
 Could it be love?

-Mereille is cunning and will easily befriend people to see what she can gain from them.
+- Mereille is cunning and will befriend people to see what she can gain from them.

 But even with all their flaws and the dramatic twist towards the end, I couldn’t help but like them all.

-Because the story is told from all their perspectives you get to see it through everyone’s eyes and I think that’s why I liked them all, you discovered why they were acting the way they were.
+Because we gain from all their perspectives you get to see it through everyone’s eyes.
+Which is why I liked them all, you discover the reason behind their actions.

 So we’ve discussed the girls, now let’s discuss the guys;

-I could gush on about this book for days but I really don’t want to ruin it for you, so please put on your slippers and give your feet a rest, read Killer Heels today!
+I could gush on about this book for days but I don’t want to ruin it for yo.
+So please put on your slippers and give your feet a rest, read Killer Heels today!